mau-network/mau/README.md

 * **Content version**: Identified by the content hash

 * **Users**:
-  * Users identified by their public key fingerprint `FPR`
+  * Users identified by their public key fingerprint `FPR` downcase characters
   * Users will be addressed by the address `/p2p/<user-FPR>`
 * **Content**
   * The user has the freedom to name his content files as he wishes we'll refer to it by `filename`